harveysanders/javascript-thinking-in-objects/README.md

 module.exports.makePerson = makePerson;
 ```

-While we're at it, let's set up a deserialize method, a function that knows how to read a plain JavaScript object containing person data, resusatated from JSON, and plugin that data to our factory method, creating a person object complete with its methods.
+While we're at it, let's set up a <a href="http://en.wikipedia.org/wiki/Serialization" target="_blank">deserialize method</a>, a function that knows how to read a plain JavaScript object containing person data, resusatated from JSON.
+This method will pass the person data loaded from the filesystem to our factory method, creating a person object complete with its methods.

 This deserialize method will allow other objects to use our person datatype without having to know too much about _how_ to create it.
 This is called _decoupling_, and it's a very important concept of code organization and OOP.